Marquette University Law School: Facilities

 In September 2010, the Law School opened $85 million Eckstein Hall in downtown Milwaukee.
-The building was largely funded by donations from Ray and Kay Eckstein, Joseph Zilber, Wylie Aitken, and the Bradley Foundation.
+The building was largely funded by donations from Ray and Kay Eckstein, Joseph Zilber, Wylie A. Aitken, and the Bradley Foundation.
 Zilber and Sheldon Lubar contributed provided funding for scholarships, research and other law school programs.

 Eckstein Hall is located on the eastern end of the Marquette campus, two blocks from the Milwaukee County Courthouse and a mile from the Federal Courthouse.
 At 200,000 square feet, the building is four stories tall.
 It includes a four-story "library without borders," two mock courtrooms, a four-story atrium (the Zilber Forum), a cafeteria, a workout facility, a conference center, classrooms and faculty offices.
 The classrooms were all designed as "smart classrooms" with projectors, cameras, audio recording, and individual microphones built into classroom seating.

 Academics

 Marquette University Law School offers two degrees, the Juris Doctor (J.D.), the largest program, and the LL.M in Sports Law program, for foreign attorneys only.
 The school's National Sports Law Institute, established in 1989, is affiliated with the LL.M. program and also conducts other activities.

 The school has five clinical programs as of spring 2012: Mediation Clinic, Unemployment Compensation Advocacy Clinic, Restorative Justice Clinic (part of the Marquette University Law School Restorative Justice Initiative), Prosecutor Clinic (placement at the Milwaukee County District Attorney's Office), and Public Defender Clinic (placement in the Trial Division of the Wisconsin State Public Defender’s Office in Milwaukee).
 U.S. News & World Report placed Marquette #8 among 14 alternative dispute resolution programs ranked in 2013.

 Marquette offers seven joint degree programs: J.D./M.B.A. and J.D./M.B.A. in Sports Business (with the College of Business Administration); J.D./M.A. in Political Science and J.D./M.A. in International Affairs (with the Department of Political Science); J.D./M.A. in Bioethics from the Medical College of Wisconsin; J.D./M.A.
 Social and Applied Philosophy and J.D./M.A.
 History of Philosophy (with the Department of Philosophy).